lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If EDHOC message_4 is used, or in case of an error message, it is sent from the server to the client in the payload of the response, with response codes analogously to message_2.
 In case of an error message sent in response to message_4, it is sent analogously to error message sent in response to message_2.

-An example of a successful EDHOC exchange over CoAP in the forward message flow is shown in {{fig-coap1}}.
+An example of a completed EDHOC session over CoAP in the forward message flow is shown in {{fig-coap1}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 Client    Server